aronfraga/net.nanoframework.iotdice/README.md

 </p>

 <p align="center">
-Cectors used to recreate the animations
+Vectors used to recreate the animations
 </p>

 <p align="center">